D-Mfon/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line duplicates the last line of the file iacta
+12-newest_files displays the 10 newest files in the current directory.